2559560813/SPGFF/README.md

 Submit to NeuroComputing: Text-Guided Visual Prompt Learning with Semantic Prompt Generation and Feature Fusion

-This readme are mostly follows the the same Guide in [ProVP](https://github.com/MCG-NJU/ProVP).

 # How to Run

 ## GPU memory needed